agomes42/LLMConstructions/README.md

 # LLM Circuit Discovery for Idioms

 A custom implementation of Automatic Circuit Discovery (ACDC) for transformer language models.
-This repo contains all code and examples for the paper **Anatomy of an Idiom: Tracing Non-Compositionality in Language Models**.
+This repo contains all code and examples for the paper [Anatomy of an Idiom: Tracing Non-Compositionality in Language Models](https://arxiv.org/abs/2511.16467).

 ## Key Features